 - On the other days you carry the things you need for overnight stays in huts for 2 or 3 days.
 As the rest of your luggage is transported for you, you bag should not way more than 7kg

 You will find all your luggage in your hotel room at the end of the following days: 1, 2, 3, 5, 7, 9, 13, 14.

 - You are responsible for transporting your luggage during the following transfers:

 – D1: on the train from Munich to Füssen.

-Nights in dorms in guarded huts, in guesthouses or in hotels.
+Nights in dorms in guarded huts (refuges – small dormitory), in guesthouses/ inn or in hotels.

 Single room possible but subject to surcharge and availability.
-6 nights are possible in single rooms (Hohenschwangau, Ettal, Leutasch, Krimml, Ahrntal, Venice), but only 5 nights for the date in august where one night is spent in Utia di Börz.
+6 nights are possible in single rooms (Hohenschwangau, Ettal, Leutasch, Krimml, Ahrntal, Venice).

 Full board from the dinner on D1 until the breakfast on D14, except the dinner on D13 in Venice.
 Warm breakfast and dinner, for lunch you will be having a picnic with local products during the hike

-By a French mountain guide with a state diploma.
+By a French mountain guide with a state graduate.

 6 to 14 people.